Donate to APS

 General Program Support (Unrestricted)

-Unrestricted gifts provide support where need is greatest in four programs areas:
+Unrestricted gifts provide support where need is greatest in five programs areas:

 Improve science education and physics opportunities for all.

 - Increase the numbers and improve the science preparation of physics teachers

 - Support minorities pursuing graduate and undergraduate degrees in physics